mozilla/mozmlops/src/mozmlops/templates/README.md

 So you're a Mozillian with a machine learning model that needs production-grade infrastructure.
 Excellent!
 You've found the toolset for this.

-We use deployed Metaflow flows with Outerbounds to do model orchestration, and we use Weights and Biases for experiment evaluation.
+We use deployed Metaflow flows with Outerbounds to do model orchestration, Weights and Biases for experiment evaluation and Ray Serve to run inference servers in production (GKE).

-The templates in this repository will help you integrate with both.
+The templates in this repository will help you integrate with them.

 ## But first...you need some stuff.